 Simply add the sugar, corn syrup, 3/4 cups of water into a medium saucepan over a medium heat.
 Whisk until the sugar dissolves and stop stirring until slightly thickened.
 Add in the food colouring and swirl the pan until colour mixes in completely.
 Poke your sticks or dowels into your washed, dried apples and dip the apples in the mixture.
 Place on a baking tray and set aside, Ta da!

-Set back in the bewitching village of Burley, deep within in the New Forest National Park, lies the tale of Sybil Leek.
-Dubbed as “Britain’s most famous witch” Sybil Leek, along with her pet Jackdaw, lived amongst New Forest gypsies, where she learned everything there is to know about the New Forest and astrology.
-She opened up 3 antique shops, one which still stands today as “The Coven Of Witches” This charming little village is a great spot to take children for a day out and whilst you’re there, make sure you pick up some fudge – it’s the best!
+Just 5 miles from us set back in the bewitching village of Burley, deep within in the New Forest National Park, lies the tale of Sybil Leek.
+Dubbed as “Britain’s most famous witch” Sybil Leek lived amongst New Forest gypsies (along with her pet Jackdaw) where she learned everything there is to know about the New Forest and astrology.
+She opened up 3 antique shops, one which still stands today as “The Coven Of Witches” This charming little village is a great spot to take children for a day out and whilst you’re there, make sure you pick up some fudge and sample some local cider from the cider pantry – it’s the best!